 An avid seamstress, embroiderer, and lace-maker since childhood, she augmented her studies of vintage clothing styles by creating highly accurate reproduction clothing when introduced to vintage social dancing by her future husband.
 They also teach Civil War and historic social dancing, proctor balls, and lecture and perform.
 Together they collect vintage clothing, fashion magazines in French and English, cased images, cartes de visite, cabinet cards, and dance-related paper ephemera and use their resources to teach others about American material culture.

 Karin resides near Gettysburg, PA, and continues to pursue her interests in historic fashions, needle arts, languages, social dance, and nineteenth-century women’s travel accounts.
 She is also a member of the Costume Society of America.
 Karin has been a volunteer at the Adams County Historical Society and the Gettysburg National Military Park Archives and Museum, where she assisted in the identification and dating of nineteenth-century photographs of women and evaluated and dated the costume collections.
 Her publication of a rare Civil War patriotic apron resulted in an exhibit and now on permanent display at the Gettysburg National Military Park Visitor Center.
-She has presented her continuing research at annual symposia of the Costume Society of America as well as published for Dress, Costume, The Daguerreian Annual, American Periodicals, Civil War Historian and The Citizens’ Companion.
+She has presented her continuing research at annual symposia of the Costume Society of America as well as published for Dress, Costume, The Daguerreian Annual, American Periodicals, Civil War Historian and Piecework.

 Her research interests focus on the nineteenth century and include fashion, early photography, pre-Tutankhamun Egyptomania fashions for women, the dissemination of French fashions in the United States, and women’s travel accounts of journeys to Egypt.
 Her current research project involves the study of clothing in nineteenth-century photos of African Americans, both enslaved and free.